nalgeon/sqlean.js/README.md

 # sqlean.js

 This package provides an SQLite database engine compiled for the browser and bundled with [`sqlean`](https://github.com/nalgeon/sqlean) extensions.
-It's a drop-in replacement for the standard [`sqlite-wasm`](https://sqlite.org/wasm/doc/trunk/npm.md) package.

 [Live Demo](https://sqlime.org/)